Krystyna-Puhachova/CV/README.md

 ## CV
 ### Krystyna Puhachova
 #### ***QA Engineer***
-You can see my cv at this [link](https://krystyna-puhachova.github.io/CV/).
+You can see my CV at this [link](https://krystyna-puhachova.github.io/CV/).